 - Obesity is too often misconstrued as a cosmetic problem and/or a personal failure.
 However, many individuals affected by obesity often deal with physical, emotional and social issues that can hinder them from addressing their weight issues.
 Obesity is not a condition of personal choice.

 - Individuals affected by obesity frequently struggle with not only the health and physical consequences of their disease but also with workplace and other social consequences.
 Discrimination against individuals affected by obesity occurs in schools, workplaces, doctors’ offices and more.
 No person should be discriminated against based on their size or weight.

 Treating Obesity is Difficult but Necessary

-- Treating or addressing obesity among those already obese is difficult.
-This is clearly demonstrated by the more than 34% of Americans who are currently obese.
+- Treating or addressing obesity among those already affected by obesity is difficult.
+This is clearly demonstrated by the more than 34% of Americans who are currently affected by obesity.
 However challenging though, efforts must be made to both prevent and treat obesity at all stages and in all age groups.
 Treatment approaches should include: school and community-based programs; lifestyle interventions; educational programs; drug, diet and physician-supervised programs; and surgery.
 The goals laid out for those who have chosen to address their obesity should focus less on total weight-loss and more on health improvement.
 We believe such an approach may encourage more consistent and continued individual participation in programs to address obesity – highlighting realistic outcomes and expectations for those affected by obesity.

 Insurers and Obesity Coverage